pipe-cd/pipecd/docs/content/en/docs/user-guide/adding-an-application.md

 ## Registering a new application from Web UI

-Registering application helps PipedCD know the basic information about that application, where the application configuration is placing, what `piped` should handle it as well as what cloud the application should be deployed to.
+Registering application helps PipeCD know the basic information about that application, where the application configuration is placing, what `piped` should handle it as well as what cloud the application should be deployed to.

 By clicking on `+ADD` button at the application list page, a popup will be revealed from the right side as below: